-website.
-Does this framework require Communication achievement above the minimum SASW requirement?
-YES \square NO $ \boxtimes $ If YES, please state the grade/level required for English and give a brief REASON as to why this is required: Enter alternative grade/level requirements and reasons here.
-Application of Number For the current list of acceptable proxy qualifications and appropriate minimum grade/level requirements, please refer to the most recent version of SASW on the gov.wales website.
+If YES, please state the grade/level required for English and give a brief REASON as to why this is required:

+Application of Number

+For the current list of acceptable proxy qualifications and appropriate minimum grade/level requirements, please refer to the most recent version of SASW on the gov.wales website.
 Additional guidance materials can be found on the Knowledge Base section of the ACW website.

 Does this framework require Application of Number achievement above the minimum SASW requirement?
+YES DO

-YES \square NO \square If YES, please state the grade/level required for Maths and give a brief REASON as to why this is required: Enter alternative grade/level requirements and reasons here.
+If YES, please state the grade/level required for Maths and give a brief REASON as to why this is required:

 Inclusion of Digital Literacy (ICT)